arcs-njit-edu/docs/docs/migration/faqs.md

-### Question 6: What changes will occur in the file directory structure, especially regarding the `/research` and home directories?
+### What changes will occur in the file directory structure, especially regarding the `/research` and home directories?
 <details>
 <summary> <b>Answer</b>: </summary>
 With the migration to Wulver, there will be changes in the file directory structure: